The 2857 Society

 In the three years 2013 to 2015 the loco had an annual mileage in excess of 10,000.
 In October 2015 the locomotive participated in a Gala on the West Somerset Railway.
 2018 saw not only the centenary of 2857’s construction but also her passing the milestone of 100,000 miles in preservation.
 As part of the centenary celebrations the loco participated in Galas on both the North York Moors Railway and the East Lancashire Railway.

 In 2020 the members of the Society approved a proposal from the Committee that the Society become a Charitable Community Benefit Society.
 On 21 July 2020 the Financial Conduct Authority registered The 2857 Society as a Charitable Community Benefit Society (number 8422).
-On 1 September 2020 the assets and liabilities of the unincorporated 1974 Society, as well as the shares issued in 2857 by the Society and the membership of the Society, were formally transferred to the Charitable Community Benefit Society.
-HMRC has subsequently recognised the Society’s charitable status (also with effect from 21 July 2020) so that among other things the Society can now claim “Gift Aid” on donations received.
+HMRC has subsequently recognised the Society’s charitable status (also with effect from 21 July 2020) so that, among other things, the Society can now claim “Gift Aid” on donations received.

 In 2018 and 2019 2857’s mileage was 8,209 and 8,605 respectively placing her second in the SVR mileage charts in each year.
 This was a very creditable performance in the latter half of her boiler certificate.
 2857 was used on the reopening train from Kidderminster on 1 August 2020 following the SVR’s enforced shutdown during the Covid 19 pandemic and has been used regularly since.